-- Cabernet Sauvignon: Cabernet sauvignon typically features dark fruits, particularly plums, blackberries and black currant.
+- Cabernet Sauvignon: Cabernet sauvignon typically highlights flavors of dark fruit, particularly plums, blackberries and black currants.
 This red wine pairs well with hearty dishes and is the top pick in America for red wines.
-The full body of cabernet sauvignon works with beef, duck, rich spices and sauces, marinades and other red meat.
+The full body of cabernet sauvignon works with beef, duck, richly spiced sauces, marinades and other red meat.

-- Pinot Noir: Pinot noir is known as a silky wine, using berries, cherries, plums, violets, and warm spices to obtain its flavor.
-The wine ranges from earthy to fruity, with some falling in the middle of the range.
-This red wine has a lighter body than some other red wines with low tannins, making it suitable for sipping alone.
-That light body also lets the wine pair well with a variety of food options, even lighter fare.
-Try it with duck, lamb, hearty fish and pork.
+- Pinot Noir: Pinot noir is known as a silky wine, counting berries, cherries, plums, violets and warming spices in its roster of flavors.
+This varietal has a lighter body than many other red wines and low tannin levels, making it suitable for sipping alone.
+That light body also lets the wine pair well with a variety of food options, including finger fare during cocktail hour.
+Try pinot noir with roast chicken, duck, lamb, hearty fish and pork.

-- Shiraz/Syrah: Both names represent the same wine: an earthy, fruity red known for its dark fruit and herbs with earthy accents, such as leather, tobacco and black pepper.
+- Shiraz/Syrah: Both names represent the same wine — an earthy, fruity red known for its dark fruit and herb notes with earthy accents, such as leather, tobacco and black pepper.
 Shiraz is considered a big red wine, making it suitable for red meats, pork, lamb, grilled meats and game.

-- Grenache: This red wine appears lighter but offers a medium to full flavor, pulling in berry flavors plus white pepper.
+- Grenache: This red wine appears light in color but offers a medium-to-full flavor profile, pulling in stewed berries plus white pepper.
 Grenache is available on its own or in wine blends.
 It works well with red meat, lamb, chicken and vegetables.

 - Sangiovese: Sangiovese offers a fresh cherry flavor with herbal accents and is often high in acidity and tannins.
 Newer versions often have lower acidity levels.
 Sangiovese pairs with chicken, red meat, mushrooms and food with tomato sauces.

-Dry rosé tends to have a crisp, fruity flavor without being as sweet as a white zinfandel or similar blush wines.
+Dry rosé tends to have a crisp, fruity flavor without being as sweet as white zinfandel or similar American blush wines.
 It is a versatile wine option that works in any season and for any time of the day.
-Rosé is suitable to pair with almost any food options, including chicken, red meat, salads and seafood.
+Rosé is suitable to pair with almost any food options, including chicken, red meat, salads, seafood, grains and vegetables.

-Champagne and sparkling wine is often associated with celebrations, which makes them perfect for weddings.
-However, the flavors and the appealing bubbles make sparklers a delicious and suitable drink on their own.
-Dry sparklers in particular work well with foods if you want to offer a sparkling option beyond the traditional champagne toast.
+Champagne and sparkling wine are often associated with celebrations, which makes them perfect for weddings.
+Their subtle flavors and expressive bubbles make sparkling wines a delicious and suitable drink on their own.
+Dry sparkling wines in particular work well with foods if you want to offer a bubbly option on your beverage menu.

+Yet more important than the name or where it originates is the flavor a bottle offers.
 Sparkling wines come in varying sweetness levels, identified by special names.
-Explore these different levels to find a sparkler that fits your preferences:
+Explore these different levels to find champagne or sparkling wine that fits your preferences:

-- Extra-brut: Driest type of sparkler available; no added sugar
+- Extra-brut: Driest type of sparkling wine or champagne available; no added sugar

 - Brut: Very dry with almost no sweetness; up to 1.5% sugar